jshumphrey/full_course_yellow/README.md

 - **Mention Everyone**: Required so that the bot can ping the "all notifications" role, plus the roles that correspond to various servers, if it finds that an alert's user is present in those servers.
 - **Attach Files**: Required so that the bot can post images submitted by users of the slash command as evidence for an alert.

-Note that if you're concerned about granting these permissions globally, you can choose to instead just grant the permissions for the bot's role only in the channel where the bot will post new alerts, and the bot will still work correctly.
+If you're concerned about granting these permissions globally, you can choose to instead just grant the permissions for the bot's role only in the channel where the bot will post new alerts, and the bot will still work correctly.

 _Note that if you do this, the names of the permissions in Discord's "Edit Channel -> Permissions" screen are different from the names given above; "Read Messages / View Channels" will appear as "View Channel", and "Mention Everyone" will appear as "Mention @everyone, @here, and All Roles"._